Batch Creating Load Balancers

 Array of strings |

-Specifies the IDs of subnets on the downstream plane.
+Definition: Specifies the network IDs of subnets on the downstream plane.
 You can query parameter neutron_network_id in the response by calling the API (GET https://{VPC_Endpoint}/v1/{project_id}/subnets).
-If this parameter is not specified, the subnet IDs will be used based on the following rules:
+If this parameter is not specified, the network IDs will be used based on the following rules:

 ip_target_enable |